 As brands strive to offer optimal employee experiences, which in turn lead to better customer experiences, automation is one of the most valuable weapons in their arsenal.

-Hospitals and health systems are at the front line in battling the COVID-19 pandemic.
+Hospitals and health systems were on the front line in battling the COVID-19 pandemic, and now sit preparing to manage the vaccine rollout.
 Rapid responses to surging patient call volumes are critical.
 We’ve identified three urgent issues where healthcare outsourcing and innovative messaging technology offer fast, viable ways to ramp up support channels and optimize contact centre operations with skilled associates.